katrinemunkholm/assignments_visual/assignment1/README.md

 In the tests using the default settings, the algorithms successfully identified images with color and feature patterns most similar to those of the target image.
 The results include distances that quantify the similarity, providing a clear metric to evaluate the outcome.

-In a test run, image_0158.jpg was chosen chosen as target image.
-When running the scripts, the algorithm was able to provide the filenames of the 5 images whose histograms had the lowest chi-squared distance to that of the target image, with the lowest value being 37.81 for image_0393.jpg.
+In a test run, `image_0158.jpg` was chosen as the target image.
+When running the scripts, the algorithms provided the filenames of the 5 images most similar to the target image based on their respective metrics.

+**Image search CNN (VGG16 Method with Cosine Distance) Results**:
+- `image_0367.jpg`, 0.32172304
+- `image_0137.jpg`, 0.3230821
+- `image_0130.jpg`, 0.33179283
+- `image_0978.jpg`, 0.34279174
+- `image_0941.jpg`, 0.34860408

+**Image search comparing histograms (Histogram Method with Chi-Squared Distance) Results**:
+- `image_0393.jpg`, 37.80724583556209
+- `image_0510.jpg`, 38.359698998396176
+- `image_0791.jpg`, 38.43168527594945
+- `image_0773.jpg`, 38.782340503972634
+- `image_1303.jpg`, 38.81531082133851

+### Analysis

 The differences in distances indicate varying degrees of similarity, with closer distances implying higher similarity and vice versa.
-An example of this could be shape similarity of the flowers in the images.
+For the histogram method, `image_0393.jpg` had the lowest chi-squared distance of 37.81, indicating it was the most similar to the target image in terms of color distribution.
+For the VGG16 method, `image_0367.jpg` had the lowest cosine distance of 0.3217, indicating high similarity in high-level features.
+When visually inspecting the resulting 10 images, the VGG16 method seems to have captured the most similar images in terms of flower type, though all results are not equally convincing in terms of similarity.

 ## Limitations and Future Improvements

-The current algorithms, while effective, rely heavily on specific features (color histograms for the first method and deep features for the CNN method).
+The current algorithms, while effective, rely heavily on specific features (color histograms for the second method and deep features for the CNN method).

-When comparing the images in the dataset, it's important to note that the provided algorithm relies solely on color information for the first method and deep features for the CNN method, which is why they may easily overlook other visual feautures which could be important for determining similarity.
+When comparing the images in the dataset, it's important to note that the provided algorithms rely solely on color information for the histogram method and deep features for the CNN method, which may easily overlook other visual features that could be important for determining similarity.
-Current limitations and future improvements could include:

 ### Current Limitations